ShikoteiCoding/finexplore/src/exploration/README.md

     ```
     jupyter notebook
     ```
+5. It is possible to make the ipython kernel directly in vscode.
+I have no idea how though.

 ## How to
 - *I want to create a jupyter notebook to work on a specific exploration.*